guheshN/FoodApp/README.md

 ![stall review pic 2](https://user-images.githubusercontent.com/52902576/62009663-63d9b900-b194-11e9-838d-d3d641e7f6e0.PNG) After Posting the review, the app will bring the user back to the details page.
 The details page will then have a newly added review onto the review list displayed on the screen.
 The user can choose to return the app or post another review .

+Guhesh:Added Login and Register activities.Also added Validation and added Database tables.In addition, I created the EditPassword and insertStall functions.I also contributed in the storyboarding of our application.